Robby Ginepri: 2006–2007

 Ginepri's results in 2006 did not match his successes in 2005.
 He lost in the second round of the Australian Open and the first round of both the French Open and Wimbledon.
 At the US Open, he lost in the third round to German Tommy Haas in a fifth-set tiebreaker.
-He finished the year ranked world no. 51 with a 24–26 record.
-Ginepri lost in the third round of both the Australian Open and the US Open and the first round of both the French Open and Wimbledon.
-He finished the year ranked world no. 134.
+He finished the year 2006 ranked world No. 51 with a 24–26 record.

+Ginepri lost in the third round of both the 2007 Australian Open and the US Open and the first round of both the French Open and Wimbledon.
+He finished the year 2007 ranked outside the top 100 for the first time since 2002, at world No. 134.

-2008
+2008–2009: Olympics debut

 At the tournament in Delray Beach, Florida, Ginepri lost in the semifinals to James Blake.
 In his next tournament, the SAP Open in San Jose, California, Ginepri was able to defeat Blake in the quarterfinals, but lost in the semifinals to Radek Štěpánek.

 At the Tennis Channel Open in Las Vegas, Nevada, Ginepri reached the semifinals for his third consecutive tournament.
-Ginepri defeated Xavier Malisse in the first round, world no. 17 Marcos Baghdatis in the second round, and Ernests Gulbis in the quarterfinals, before falling to Kevin Anderson.
+Ginepri defeated Xavier Malisse in the first round, world No. 17 Marcos Baghdatis in the second round, and Ernests Gulbis in the quarterfinals, before falling to Kevin Anderson.

 Ginepri then played the Tennis Masters Series Pacific Life Open in Indian Wells, California, losing in the second round to Carlos Moyá.

 At the Hypo Group Tennis International in Pörtschach, Austria, Ginepri lost in the quarterfinals to Juan Mónaco.
-He then made it to the fourth round of the French Open, before losing to 24th-seeded Fernando González.
+He then made it to the fourth round of the 2008 French Open, before losing to 24th-seeded Fernando González.

 On grass, Ginepri lost in the second round of The Artois Championships in London to Andy Roddick and the first round of Wimbledon to Gonzalez.

-On June 23, 2008, Ginepri's ranking was world no. 59, a rise of 112 places since January 28, 2008.
-Ginepri then made his Olympic debut tennis at the 2008 Olympic Games in Beijing, China, losing in the first round.
-In July, Ginepri made his debut in the World Team Tennis league, playing for the new Washington Kastles team.
+On June 23, 2008, Ginepri's ranking was world No. 59, a rise of 112 places since January 28, 2008.

+In August 2008, Ginepri made his Olympic debut at the 2008 Olympic Games in Beijing, China.

+In July 2009, Ginepri made his debut in the World Team Tennis league, playing for the new Washington Kastles team.
 At the 2009 US Open, Ginepri advanced to the second round, before losing to Nicolás Almagro in five sets.

-2010
+2010–2011

-Ginepri lost in the first round of the Australian Open.
-He beat Sam Querrey in four sets in the first round of the French Open and Potito Starace in the second round.
-He beat no. 16 Juan Carlos Ferrero in five sets, advancing to play in the fourth round, where he lost against Novak Djokovic in four sets.
-He was the only unseeded player left in the competition, along with qualifier Gabashvili, and the last American in the men's field.
+Ginepri lost in the first round of the 2010 Australian Open.
+He beat Sam Querrey in four sets in the first round of the 2010 French Open and Potito Starace in the second round.
+He beat No. 16 Juan Carlos Ferrero in five sets, advancing to play in the fourth round, where he lost against Novak Djokovic in four sets.
+He was the only unseeded player left in the competition, along with qualifier Teymuraz Gabashvili, and the last American in the men's field.

 He lost to Robin Söderling in straight sets in the first round of Wimbledon.

 In October, Ginepri was involved in a biking accident causing him to have surgery on his arm.
 He didn't return to the pro tour until July 2011.